samvera/hyku/Hyku-on-Docker.md

 ## How do I run it in single tenant mode?

+Presently there's no way to set up the single tenant mode, because hyku uses the account creation step to initialize a Solr collection for your repository.
+We could enable single tenant mode if we had a mechanism to create this collection out of band.

 ## How do I update the application?
 The containers are meant to be immutable, so we just discard the container and build a new one by running `docker-compose build`